About the course

 The University’s Virtual Learning Environment (Weblearn) is used to support the school-based tasks and sustain critical discussion.
 Supervision of your work will mainly be offered within small subject-specific support groups, and from a University supervisor with expertise in a particular subject.

 Further, applicants who already have a master's-level PGCE qualification can omit Part 1.
 Those with M level accreditation (worth at least 60 credits) start in Part 2 and complete one taught year before carrying out a Part 3 research and development project.
-Those with no previous M level accreditation are introduced to Masters level work in Part 1, then joining those starting Part 2, before going on to complete the final project.
-Both parts can be taken though either route, subject to reasonable numbers applying.
+Those with no previous M level accreditation are introduced to master's-level work in Part 1, then joining those starting Part 2, before going on to complete the final project.

 On entry to the course, you will follow the PGDip in Learning and Teaching in the first instance.
 Please see the Education website for the route through the course.